-The Second Avenue Subway will eventually run the entire length of Manhattan connecting with an existing East Side subway line and a commuter railroad at 125th Street to the north, and running south to the Financial District at the tip of the island.
-Phase 1 of the project opened to the public on January 1, 2017.
+The Second Avenue Subway, first approved in 1929 but delayed until the early 21st century by economic turbulence and the re-organization of New York’s transit systems, will eventually run under the entire east side of Manhattan, from 125th street in the north to the Financial District at the southern tip of the island.
+Phase 1 of the project, running 1.8 miles from 63rd to 96th streets, opened to the public on January 1, 2017.

-The new line will reduce overcrowding and delays on Manhattan’s Lexington Avenue line and make mass transit more accessible to people living on Manhattan's far East Side.
+The new line reduces overcrowding and delays on Manhattan’s Lexington Avenue line and make mass transit more accessible to people living on Manhattan's far East Side.

 The first phase of the project created new service along Second Avenue, with three new stations at 96th street, 86th street, and 72nd street, and a new 63rd street station connection to the “Lex”, alleviating congestion on one of the existing line’s most overburdened segments.

 Arup took a total design approach to the tunnel construction, one that encompassed life safety issues, ventilation systems, material science, and other factors to create a cost-effective and sustainable design.
 A tunnel-boring machine was employed to excavate the 12,800ft of twin-track tunnels in the first phase of the Second Avenue Subway.
 The four new stations on the line are some of the largest underground excavations in North America, ranging from 70ft to 90ft in width and up to 1,300ft in length.
 Adding to the complexity of the job, these mined caverns all have escalator and elevator connections to street level—features much appreciated by riders who have long endured stairway-only access.